rajrao/mypublicnotes/AWS/MWAA/run-locally-docker-windows-wsl.md

 ```
 ./mwaa-local-env start
 ```

  * If you get the following error: "aws-mwaa-local-runner-2.2 is not a valid project name or aws-mwaa-local-runner-2.0.2" is not a valid project name, then you can fix it by going into Docker Desktop settings and under "General", Uncheck: "Use Docker Compose V2"
  * If you get an error that says something like a folder under docker-desktop-bind-mounts/Ubuntu is not empty, then restart your docker-desktop (shutdown and restart).
 This worked for me!

 7. The airflow instance should start up and you should have access to Airflow via: <a href="http://localhost:8080/" target="_blank">http://localhost:8080/</a>

   **You will need to use the following creds:**

-   **Username**: admin
+    Username: admin

-   **Password**: test
+    Password: test

 **Running your own DAGs**

-   You can add more dags or edit the dags directly in your c driver.
+   You can add more dags or edit the dags directly in your c drive.
 In my case the files were located at c:\repos\dags. (see step 7.2.)

 **Tips:**